 Some countries only allow fully vaccinated travelers to enter.
 These requirements are becoming more widespread.
 Entry requirements may change with short notice.
 For more information, check the U.S. Department of State's travel advisories regularly.

-Ohio University or study abroad program providers may additionally require vaccinated and unvaccinated travelers to participate in mitigation testing before, during and/or after the program.
+Ohio University and/or study abroad program providers may additionally require vaccinated and unvaccinated travelers to participate in mitigation testing before, during and/or after the program.